Matchday Safety

 To view our full Complaints Policy, please click here.

 If you are not satisfied with the club’s response, you may contact the Independent Football Ombudsman (IFO).
+Please note that the IFO cannot consider a complaint until it has first been raised with the club.

 Independent Football Ombudsman